kyma-project/kyma/components/function-controller/design/internal_registry_garbage_collection.md

 #### Cache image garbage collection
 - List all non-cache layers on the Registry.
 This is done after applying the Function image garbage collection to make sure only referenced images are listed.
 - List all the cache layers.
-Each layer is mapped to it's referencing tag.
+Each layer is mapped to its referencing tag.
 - Cross check the image layers and the cached layers list.
 Layers referenced in both lists should be kept.
 - Tags referencing the remaining cache layers are deleted using the Registry API.